GLOBAL MARKETS-Yen spikes after Japan intervention, stocks slump

 FOLLOW THE FED

 The Swiss National Bank also pulled up its rates by 75 basis points, only the second increase in 15 years.
-The move ended a seven-and-a-half-year spell with negative rates.
+The move ended a 7-1/2-year spell with negative rates.

-Also in Europe, Norway and Britain raised their rates by 50 bps with traders seeing plenty more coming too.
+Also in Europe, Norway and Britain raised rates by 50 bps with traders seeing plenty more ahead.

-The pound's modest rise on the day came after it had hit a 37-year low of $1.1213 overnight on the growing worries about the state of Britain's finances.
+The pound rose modestly on the day after hitting a 37-year low of $1.1213 overnight on growing worries about the state of Britain's finances.
 Sweden's crown SEK= had also touched a record low despite the country's steepest rate hike in a generation earlier this week.

 The global economic outlook is helping drive the dollar higher as U.S. yields look attractive and investors think other economies look too fragile to sustain rates as high as those contemplated by the Fed.

-Japan and China are the outliers and their currencies are sliding particularly hard.
+Japan and China are outliers and their currencies are sliding particularly hard.

 The dollar's rise has also sent emerging market currencies tumbling and punished cryptocurrencies and commodities.